Spain goes from second to eleventh place in the European ranking of LGTBIQ+ rights in a decade

 Malta repeats in first position

 Malta leads the ranking again.
-Denmark has risen seven points in one year due to its new legislation and they highlight Iceland for its legislative recognition of trans parenthood, among other things, Germany for banning intersex genital mutilation or France for prohibiting in the last year the calls «conversion therapies«.
+Denmark has risen seven points in one year due to its new legislation and they highlight Iceland for its legislative recognition of trans parenthood, among other things, German for banning intersex genital mutilation or French for prohibiting in the last year the calls «conversion therapies«.

 After years of stagnation there has been a positive legislative movement in Greece, Latvia, Lithuania, Serbia, Slovakia and Slovenia that call into question the narrative that there is an east/west divide on LGBTI rights in Europe.